CrunchyData/postgres-operator/docs/content/installation/helm.md

 By default, PGO will automatically check for updates to itself and software components by making a request to a URL.
 If PGO detects there are updates available, it will print them in the logs.
 As part of the check, PGO will send aggregated, anonymized information about the current deployment to the endpoint.
 An upcoming release will allow for PGO to opt-in to receive and apply updates to software components automatically.

 PGO will check for updates upon startup and once every 24 hours.
 Any errors in checking will have no impact on PGO's operation.
-To disable the upgrade check, you can set the `check_for_upgrades` value in the Helm chart to `false`.
+To disable the upgrade check, you can set the `disable_check_for_upgrades` value in the Helm chart to `true`.

 ## Upgrade and Uninstall